vivsarraf/Real-Estate-Dashboard/README.md

 ## Data Sources

-CSV Files for Schools and Attractions - Taken from <a href= "https://open.toronto.ca/catalogue/">  City of Toronto Open Data</a>.
+CSV Files for Schools and Attractions - taken from <a href= "https://open.toronto.ca/catalogue/">  City of Toronto Open Data</a>.

-Property Information API - Taken from <a href= "https://www.houski.ca/api-documentation">  Houski API</a>.
+Property Information API - taken from <a href= "https://www.houski.ca/api-documentation">  Houski API</a>.

-CSV Files for Subway Stations - Created manually by the team
+CSV Files for Subway Stations - created manually by the team